 The two biggest strengths of this Disney Channel Original Movie are its cast and its pop-infused soundtrack, well-choreographed by director Kenny Ortega.

 It’s tough to imagine the Disney Channel casting team hitting a bigger home run then they did here.
 For starters, Zac Efron is far and away the most charismatic actor to ever star in a Disney Channel movie (at least of the two dozen or so I’ve seen).
-It’s no surprise to me that he’s a rare Disney kid who crossed over to the mainstream successfully as a B-list star: He not only makes you believe the fundamental jock-versus-drama kid internal struggle and associated peer pressure but — against all reasonable expectations — he actually makes you care about it.
+It’s no surprise to me that he’s a rare Disney kid who crossed over to the mainstream successfully as a B-list star: He not only makes you believe the fundamental jock-versus-drama kid struggle but — against all reasonable expectations — he actually makes you care about it.
 He’s not all that much of a singer.
 In fact, he semi-famously doesn’t even provide vocals for the soundtrack of this outing (apparently his voice dropped between casting and recording time so it was written out of his range).
 But he’s good enough to carry the movie even if he’s a non-singer leading a musical.

 It’s not only Efron, though: Pretty much every cast member is great.
 Vanessa Hudgens turns in a delightful performance with the right amount of horny subtext in it.
 Ashley Tisdale and Lucas Grabeel lean into the villainous camp of their parts, stealing nearly every scene they are in.